-Clunes Neighbourhood House is a community led organisation, with more than double the number of volunteers involved in it’s operations each week, compared to the state average.
+Clunes Neighbourhood House is a community led organisation, who once had double the number of volunteers involved in it’s operations each week, compared to the state average.
 Working with local people, businesses and other community groups, our goal is to contribute to the liveability of Clunes by supporting everyone to be an active part of the neighbourhood.